samasthiti/samasthiti/_house-plans/psychological-clinic.md

 house_category: below-1000-sq-ft

 ---
-**OFFICE PLAN DETAILS**
+**CLINIC PLAN DETAILS**

 The floor layout of the office of dimensions 21 by 20 feet consists of the main cabin with a washroom, common washroom, treatment area, reception area, and passage used for seating.

 **Plot size -** 21 Feet x 20 Feet